UniversalDependencies/docs/treebanks/fr_gsd/index.md

 dependency treebank v2.0 (https://github.com/ryanmcd/uni-dep-tb).
 The README for the original project is available below.

-The version 2.5 of **UD_French-GSD** data consists of 400,396 words (16,341 sentences).
+The version 2.7 of **UD_French-GSD** data consists of 400,399 words (16,341 sentences).
-No sentence id were available in the original resource, so new `sent_id` were automatically introduced in the converted corpus with prefixes `fr-ud-train`, `fr-ud-dev` and `fr-ud-test` on the corresponding original files, followed by a 5 digit number following the order of sentences.
+No sentence id were available in the original resource, so new `sent_id` were automatically introduced in the converted corpus with prefixes `fr-ud-train`, `fr-ud-dev` and `fr-ud-test` on the corresponding original files, followed by a 5 digit number following the order of sentences in the original files.

 :warning: to meet the size requirements of test data of 10K words, a part of the dev original file was moved to the test file!
 Since version 2.0, the splitting of data is:

-* file `fr-ud-train.conll`: 14,449 sentences; 354,659 words
+* file `fr-ud-train.conll`: 14,449 sentences; 354,662 words
 * `fr-ud-train_00001` to `fr-ud-train_14554`
 * file `fr-ud-dev.conll`: 1,476 sentences; 35,718 words
 * `fr-ud-dev_00001` to `fr-ud-dev_01478`